outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - document how rules develop on stability & how foundations are connected & destroyed

+    - example of conceptual math:
+      - calculating structure of a concept definition
+      - determining structure that a concept takes in a context
+      - a concept applied to/injected in another concept
+      - identifying concepts in a context & their corresponding values in another context

+    - example of interface query:
+      - which interface to start from or end at, in what sequence (start from system interface, stop at pattern interface, aim for math interface)
+      - which interfaces to embed/apply to which interfaces (apply trust to the information interface, embed power in the cause interface)

+    - direction of math-structure query:
+      - finding shapes that are useful for a context
+      - finding contexts that are relevant to a shape

     - define core operations: apply (expand one by the other), inject (input one to the other), embed (attach one as a component/attribute of the other)

       - power dynamics